-Hopefully, this article was able to provide you with a better understanding of tortoise life expectancy, and, most importantly, with inspiration to keep your own tortoise for a longer amount of time!
+Hopefully, this article was able to provide you with a better understanding of tortoise life expectancy, and, most importantly, with inspiration to keep your own tortoise happy and healthy, ensuring they thrive for a long time!

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.